masasam/dotfiles/README.md

 You can update packages all with this command.

-### Synchronize backup directory to cloud
+## Synchronize backup directory to cloud

 Synchronize the backup directory to your favorite cloud using the rclone.

 	rclone sync ${HOME}/backup dropbox:

-Synchronize the ~/backup directory in this command to dropbox.
+Synchronize the ~/backup directory to dropbox in this command.

 #### Criteria of things managed by backup directory